dennisXZX/web-developer-notes/React.md

 We can also implement `shouldComponentUpdate(nextProps, nextState)` to control when a class component should be rendered.

-For functional component, we can rely on `React.memo(MyComponent, comparisonFunction)` to achieve the same result as class component.
+For functional component, we can rely on `React.memo(ComponentName)` to achieve the same result as pure class component.

 - To address expensive operation issue: